Wabkur/alx-low_level_programming/0x12-singly_linked_lists/README.md

-function that adds a new node at the end of a list_t list
+function that frees a list_t list